-&lt;sup>10 It is legitimate to have restoration goals that do not seek to return to target reference ecosystems since e.g. the social and economic context are also to be considered to maximize ecological, social, and economic benefits while ensuring protection of existing resources.
+15 It is legitimate to have restoration goals that do not seek to return to reference ecosystems since e.g. the social and economic context are also to be considered to maximize ecological, social, and economic benefits while ensuring protection of existing resources.

-- 1.6.5 Describe the environmental and social impacts of the project, including harm/unintended consequences, and how these connect,; for example, how local communities will benefit in terms of: - NTFPs use - water resource conservation and use - pollination of crops - soil stabilisation - climate stabilisation - social justice, - poverty alleviation - community empowerment (including how local people gain capacity to manage the project after the project leaves, if locals are hired in various positions of leadership, if resources stay in the community in the form of salaries, education, critical infrastructure such as generators, water systems, medical care, community centres...) - education about the project activities and benefits is provided to ensure continuity - 1.6.6 Demonstrate that the RM has the financial resources to ensure implementation of the Restoration Plan over a 5-year period and plan for a longer term (20 years). - 1.6.7 Be documented in writing (except for SH&C projects, for which alternatives are acceptable for example an abbreviated plan, or information provided verbally by the RM and evaluated by the verification body, or confirmed through observations and stakeholder consultation). - 1.6.8 Include the continuation strategy for cases where the RM has a limited time horizon to manage the project,; with the strategy to include resource and financial investments, training, infrastructure, etc. (Continuous Improvement for SH&C and medium projects) - 1.7 Restoration techniques - A description is available of the restoration techniques or practices to be used, and sufficient to understand how desired targets, goals and/or objectives will be achieved and to assess the adequacy of performance from technical and field perspectives. - 1.8 Monitoring Plan A documented monitoring plan exists, appropriate for the scale and impact of the project (see Section 4: Monitoring and Reporting for detailed requirements).
+16 Including how local people gain capacity to manage the project after the project leaves, if locals are hired in various positions of leadership, if resources stay in the community in the form of salaries, education, critical infrastructure such as generators, water systems, medical care, community centres, etc.

+- 1.5.6 Demonstrate that the RM has the financial resources to ensure implementation of the Restoration Plan over a 5-year period and plan for a longer term (20 years). - 1.5.7 Be documented in writing (except for SH&C projects, for which alternative documentation options are acceptable for example an abbreviated plan, or information provided verbally by the RM and evaluated by the verification body, or confirmed through observations and stakeholder consultation). - 1.5.8 Include the continuation strategy for cases where the RM has a limited time horizon to manage the project, with the strategy to include resource and financial investments, training, infrastructure, etc. (Continuous Improvement for SH&C and medium projects) - 1.6 Restoration techniques A description is available of the restoration techniques or practices to be used, and sufficient to understand how desired targets, goals and/or objectives will be achieved and to assess the adequacy of performance from technical and field perspectives. - 1.7 Monitoring Plan A documented monitoring plan exists, appropriate for the scale and impact of the project (see Section 4: Monitoring and Reporting for detailed requirements).
 (For SH&C projects see 1.6.7 for documentation requirements)

-2 Tenure, Rights, and Security
+2 Tenure, Rights, and Engagement